-- ✓ Stay on the permitted right of way to avoid impacts such as erosion and trampling of sensitive habitats like saltmarsh and reefs of Sabellaria (honeycomb tubeworm) - ✓ Follow the Sustrans Cycling Code of Conduct - ✓ Dogs are prohibited from accessing certain stretches of the Severn Estuary coastline during the summer months - look out for local signs for further information - ✓ Keep the coast enjoyable for all - Clean up after your dog to keep the coast safe and clean for others

-"bag it and bin it". - Take all of your litter home and recycle or dispose of it responsibly.
+- Observe local byelaws and regulations on rights of access - Stay on the permitted right of way to avoid impacts such as erosion and trampling of sensitive habitats like saltmarsh and reefs of Sabellaria (honeycomb tubeworm) - ✓ Follow the Sustrans Cycling Code of Conduct - ✓ Dogs are prohibited from accessing certain stretches of the Severn Estuary coastline during the summer months - look out for local signs for further information - ✓ Keep the coast enjoyable for all - Clean up after your dog to keep the coast safe and clean for others - "bag it and bin it". - Take all of your litter home and recycle or dispose of it responsibly.